PolGubau/portfolio/README.md

 # PolGubauAmores
-My personal webspace made with React
+My personal webspace made with React and Framer Motion.